“Standin on a corner in Winslow, Arizona, such a fine sight to see – It’s a girl my Lord in a flatbed Ford slowin’ down to take a look at me …”

 — The Eagles, 1972

-At the time the Eagles came out with their first hit single “Take it Easy” in 1972, the verse “standing on a corner in Winslow, Arizona,” put the town on the national map of consciousness, but Winslow’s downtown was frozen in time.
+At the time the Eagles came out with their first hit single, “Take it Easy” in 1972, the verse “standing on a corner in Winslow, Arizona,” put the town on the national map of consciousness, but Winslow’s downtown was frozen in time.

-However, when the railroad announced plans to move out of Winslow for good in 1994, and the La Pasada was scheduled for demolition, the town gathered up and went to work.
+However, when the railroad announced plans to move out of Winslow for good in 1994 and the La Pasada was scheduled for demolition, the town gathered up and went to work.
 First on the list of items was to save the old hotel, which they did.
 The second was the restoration of Winslow’s downtown historic district, which continues to this day.

 Today, the La Posada has been fully restored and stands as an oasis in the desert, catering to a new generation of Route 66 adventurers.
 The Old Trails Museum provides a collection of artifacts and memorabilia documenting the history of Winslow and northern Arizona.
 Make sure to capture a photograph or two at the “Standin’ on the Corner” Park.
 Throughout your cruise in Winslow, you’ll catch glimpses of vintage Route 66.
 The town’s population is about 9,425 today.

-Between Winslow and Winona, original Route 66 is extremely patchy, sometimes following the frontage road and suddenly dead-ending.
+Between Winslow and Winona, the original Route 66 is patchy, sometimes following the frontage road and suddenly dead-ending.
 Most of this stretch has either been buried by I-40 or has been reverted to private property.
 While you can exit to see pieces of the old road, your only choice in getting to Winona is the interstate.
-However, along the way be sure to exit the superhighway to see the sights of Meteor City, Twin Arrows, and the ghost towns of Two Guns and Canyon Diablo.
+However, along the way, be sure to exit the superhighway to see the sights of Meteor City, Twin Arrows, and the ghost towns of Two Guns and Canyon Diablo.